FarhangAmaji/versatileAnn/README.md

 ---

+# Appendix

+#### what is forecasting<a id='whatIsForecasting'></a>

+Forecasting leverages `statistical`, `machine learning`, and `deep learning` techniques to analyze past **quantitative** data and `predict future values`.

+- Time series forecasting is ubiquitous in various domains, such as retail, finance, manufacturing, healthcare and natural sciences, with roughly detailed examples below, you may get a better picture.

+  - **Engineering**:

+    `Predicting` forces and movement (`forces`, `momentum`, `displacement`, and `velocity`) for designing structures and machines.

+  - **Supply Chain Management & Demand Forecasting**:

+    `Estimating` `store sales` or `demands` for `optimized inventory management` can involve predicting both electricity demand and precipitation for efficient planning and `resource allocation`.

+  - **Market Analysis:**

+    While valuable for informed decision-making, it's crucial to remember the inherent uncertainty of the future, especially in areas like **stock market predictions**.

+---

 - note currently `\models` don't work as they re not yet changed to work with newer version of brazingTorch

 - examples are not workings, need to be updated